-If you have included an optional LTE (Long Term Evolution)/4G module (see "Communication" on page D - 3 for specification details) in your purchase option follow the instructions on page 6 - 55 to install the SIM card (which will be provided by your service provider).
+If you have included an optional LTE/4G (Long Term Evolution) module (see "Communication" on page D - 3 for specification details) in your purchase option, you do not require a driver/application installation for Windows.
+Follow the instructions overleaf to install the SIM card (which will be supplied by your service provider), and then use the Charms Bar Wireless icon to access the 4G network in the same manner as the WLAN.